gabrielalao/gabrielalao/README.md

 You don't just need a website.
 You need a product that makes people want to stick around, whether it's a SPA or a full-featured web app.

-Whether you're a client trying to meet specific business goals with your web presence or an agency wanting to provide your clients with the best solutions, I am here to be your partner.
+Whether you're a client trying to meet specific business goals with your web presence or an agency wanting to provide your clients with the best solution, I am here to be your partner.

 # About me